MMMustafakamran/ppit-notes-final/final cheat sheet.md

 | **Registration** | FBR (if income threshold) | SECP | SECP |

 ### Employment Contract Clauses
-- **Non-compete Clause**: Prevents employees (current/former) from working for direct competitors for a period
+- **Non-compete Clause**: Prevents employees (current AND former) from working for direct competitors of a business for a period of time
-- **Non-solicitation Clause**: Prevents employees from encouraging other employees/customers to move to another company
+- **Non-solicitation Clause**: Prevents employees from encouraging other employees AND/OR organization's customers to move to another company

 ### Key Requirements
 - **SMC**: Must nominate 2 individuals (one nominee director, one alternate); must appoint company secretary (sole director cannot be secretary)